AlmaCookBook/AlmaCookBook.github.io/README.md

-# AlmaCookBook.github.io
+# Alma CookBook
-Documentation for Alma and Scientific Computing
+Documentation for Alma and Scientific Computing at the ICR

 This site can be found at [AlmaCookBook Online](https://almacookbook.github.io/)